iraianbuuu/angular-notebook/http-client/introduction.md

 2. `withInterceptors` - Configures a set of interceptor functions which will process requests made through `HttpClient`.
 3. `withXsrfConfiguration` - Allows customization of XSRF security functionality.
 4. `withNoXsrfProtection` - Disables built-in XSRF security functionality.
+5. `withRequestsMadeViaParent() - This overrides any configuration for `HttpClient` which may present in the parent injector.

 ## Example